 - Withdrawing from family and friends

-- No interest in the baby
+- No interest in your baby

 - Thoughts of hurting yourself or your baby

-Because postpartum depression can range in severity, its very important than any woman experiencing these symptoms talk with her health care provider.
+Because postpartum depression can range in severity, it’s very important than any woman experiencing these symptoms talk with her health care provider.
 Treatment may include therapy and/or medication.

 What is Postpartum Anxiety (PPA)?

 Postpartum anxiety affects about 10% of postpartum women.
-These women may experience anxiety by itself or may also experience depression with the anxiety.
+These women may experience anxiety by itself or may also experience depression with anxiety.
 Postpartum anxiety can also include postpartum panic disorder which includes having panic attacks along with feelings of anxiety.

 - Changes in eating and sleeping